DANCEcollaborative/bazaar/README.md

       - Check "Detect and configure project natures"
     - Click "Finish"

-# Install and run the canonical Docker version in an IDE
+# Install and run in an IDE
 - Installing
   - Install a Java JDK.
 OpenJDK’s 1.8 is recommended.
 (See above)
   - [Install this repository](https://github.com/DANCEcollaborative/bazaar/tree/master).